slavaim/linux-notes/usb.md

+## Removal

-USB core creates an attribut "remove" in sysfs as an interface for safe remove command.
+USB core creates an attribute "remove" in sysfs as an interface for safe remove command.

 ```
 /* "Safely remove a device" */